Photo by AngieYeoh/Shutterstock.com

-Similar to Outbound, DayPass helps you find activities when you absolutely cannot be in the car for any longer.
+Similar to the Outbound, DayPass helps you find activities when you absolutely can’t be in the car any longer.
 However, it’s not exactly a hiking app—instead, DayPass focuses on pools, beach clubs, gyms, and spas at hotels and resorts around the world.
 Just type in the destination (or let the app pull up a current location based on your GPS), and you can see all of the hotels and gyms that offer day passes to their facilities.
 Some properties don’t allow booking through the app, so you may have to call instead.

 Much like Cards Against Humanity, part of the fun is trying to guess who wrote which answer based on everyone’s sense of humor.
 There’s even an option to “play with Ellen,” which means an Ellen bot will also contribute hilarious answers.
 The game requires some screen time, so it’s not driver friendly—but if you read the questions and answers out loud, whoever is behind the wheel can certainly join in on the laughs.
-(And it’s another reason to regularly rotate drivers, too.)
+(It’s another reason to regularly rotate drivers, too.)

 If you have Spotify or Apple Music, you can even sync your accounts with SoundHound, and all of your discoveries will automatically show up in a playlist called “SoundHound.”
-By the end of the trip, you’ll have a curated playlist of your song discoveries that you can play long after you’ve returned home.
+By the end of the trip, you’ll have a curated playlist of your song discoveries that you can enjoy long after you’ve returned home.